sstacha/django-docrootcms/README.md

-# django-docroot-cms
+# django-docrootcms
-Docroot CMS is a django application for developers who build manage and maintain websites.
+Docroot CMS is a django application for developers who build, manage and maintain websites.
 This app takes the simplicity of working with a PHP docroot, the fun of working with Python and fully leverages the power of Django for adding website application functionality.

 [ubercode.io: docroot cms](https://www.ubercode/io/products/docrootcms)
 > Because the code matters